 Pursuing an MBA is a significant investment, and along with the costs you might expect—like tuition and housing—come other, hidden expenses.

 While the skills, network, and salary boost you’ll gain from a good MBA program will help you recoup your investment over time, understanding exactly how much you should budget for business school is vital.

-According to the BusinessBecause Cost of an MBA Report 2020, studying at a top-ranked MBA program will set you back around $168,000 on average.
-This figure includes healthcare and living costs along with tuition and fees, but while this is a good estimate, it can’t cover everything.
+According to the BusinessBecause Cost of an MBA Report 2021, pursuing a top-ranked MBA program will set you back around $176,000 on average.
+This figure includes healthcare and living costs along with tuition and fees, but while this is a reliable estimate, it can’t cover everything.

 From the application process right up to graduation, here are four hidden expenses you might encounter when pursuing an MBA: